nginxinc/nginx-gateway-fabric/design/resource-validation.md

 NGF will support more resources:

 - More Gateway API resources.
-For those, NGF will use the four validation methods from the table in the previous section.
+For those, NGF will use the validation methods from the table in the previous section.
 - Introduce NGF resources.
 For those, NGF will use CRD validation (the rules of which are fully controlled by us).
 The CRD validation will include the validation to prevent invalid NGINX configuration values and malicious values.
 Because